-What should business travelers pack when heading to Paris?
+What should business travelers pack when visiting your city?

 What are your top restaurant recommendations for a business lunch or dinner?